-The Corner Inlet-Nooramunga area (Figure 10) was listed as a "Wetland of International Importance" under the Ramsar Convention in 1982.
-It is also listed as a matter of national environmental significance under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+The Corner Inlet-Nooramunga area (Figure 11) was listed as a "Wetland of International Importance" under the Ramsar Convention in 1982.
+This affords it protection as a matter of national environmental significance under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-The Corner Inlet Ramsar site has high environmental value and is largely in a near natural condition.
+The Corner Inlet Ramsar site has high environmental value and represents a near natural wetland.
 The Ramsar site comprises extensive intertidal mudflats, tidal channels, sandy barrier islands, areas of inflowing creeks and small areas of freshwater wetland on islands within the boundary.
 It has large areas of seagrass, saltmarsh and mangrove vegetation communities, supports significant migratory bird populations, provides important habitat for beach nesting birds and supports outstanding fish habitat values.